 Users can easily toggle between different blockchains in the wallet so that they can connect to dApps available on different blockchains.
 Users can also easily add new tokens or blockchains manually to MetaMask.

-Metamask like other non-custodial wallets is a safe wallet option to use as the keys and assets are always locally stored on the device of users.
-Users have to create a password to login to their wallet and they will receive a 12-word seed phrase when they create a new wallet.
-This secret recovery phrase should be store somewhere safe and never shared with anyone else.
+MetaMask like other non-custodial wallets is a safe and private wallet option where the keys and assets are always locally stored on the device of users.
+When user create a new wallet, they are given a 12-word seed phrase that they have to keep safe and a password that they have to provide each time they login.

-The MetaMask wallet as such has never been hacked but individual users have lost funds either via virus assaults or phishing attacks.
+The MetaMask wallet has never been hacked but individual users have lost funds either via virus assaults or phishing attacks.
 MetaMask places a paramount emphasis on security in its development processes.

 Jack is a crypto writer and reviewer who has been active in the space since he caught the crypto bug in 2017.
 With a passion for trying out new shiny things, Jack is always eager to try the latest cryptocurrency exchanges, wallets or DeFi applications.